QFT on curved spacetimes: axiomatic framework and examples: Constructing models

-and call it the formal S-matrix. $S(g)$ is well defined if the time ordered product of $\Lcal_I$ is known. \item There remains the singularity at $x^0$.
-But we only want to define the interacting field as a distribution.
-Hence integration over a test density $f$ yields
+and call this object the formal S-matrix. $S(g)$ is well defined if the time ordered product of $\Lcal_I$ is known. \item There remains the singularity at $x^0$.
+However, we only need to define the interacting field as a distribution.
+Hence we integrate with a test density $f$ to obtain

-with $S(g,f)$ the formal S-matrix with interaction density $g\Lcal_I+f\ph$ (Bogoliubov's formula). \end{enumerate}
+where $S(g,f)$ is the formal S-matrix with the interaction density $g\Lcal_I+f\ph$ (Bogoliubov's formula). \end{enumerate}

 Note that $\int f(x)\ph_I(x)$ does not depend on the behavior of $g$ outside of the past of $\mathrm{supp}f$ and depends on the behavior outside of the future of $\mathrm{supp}f$ via a unitary transformation independent of $f$.
-The limit of $S(g)$ for $g\to1$ yields Dyson's formula for the S-matrix (adiabatic limit).
+The limit of $S(g)$ for $g\to d^4x$ yields Dyson's formula for the S-matrix (adiabatic limit).

-These considerations are the starting point for the program of causal perturbation theory (\cite{Stuck,BS,BP,EG}). {It essentially consists in defining the time ordered products of Wick products of free fields as operator valued distributions on Fock space.} {The time ordered products are supposed to satisfy a few axioms, the most important one being that the time ordered product coincides with the operator product if the arguments are time ordered.} {Epstein and Glaser \cite{EG} succeeded in proving that solutions satisfying the axioms exist and that the ambiguity is labeled by the known renormalization conditions.
-The solution can be either constructed directly or via one of the known methods (BPHZ, Pauli-Villars, momentum cutoff and counter terms, etc.).}
+These considerations are the starting point for the program of causal perturbation theory (\cite{SR,BS,BP,EG}). {It essentially consists in defining the time ordered products of Wick products of free fields as operator valued distributions on Fock space.} {The time ordered products are required to satisfy a few axioms, the most important one being that the time ordered product coincides with the operator product if the arguments are time ordered.} {Epstein and Glaser \cite{EG} succeeded in proving that solutions satisfying the axioms exist and that the ambiguity is labeled by the known renormalization conditions.
+The solution can be either constructed directly or via one of the known methods (BPHZ (Bogoliubov-Parasiuk-Hepp-Zimmermann), Pauli-Villars, momentum cutoff and counter terms, etc.).}

 After these heuristic considerations we return to the general problem of constructing interacting quantum field theories on curved spacetime.
 Let us define the Dirac propagator (at $\ph_0$) by $\Delta_S^D\doteq\frac12(\Delta_S^R(\ph_0)+\Delta_S^A(\ph_0))$.
 We can now introduce the linear operator \be \TT=e^{i\hbar\langle\Delta_S^D,\frac{\delta^2}{\delta\psi^2}\rangle} \ee which acts on $\F_\reg(M)$ as